 There can be innumerable occasions where you do not want the microphone to be enabled.
-To mute the microphone, one of the ways is to go to Settings > System > Sound.
+To disable the microphone, one of the ways is to go to Settings > System > Sound.
 Then, under the Input section, click the Device properties option and check the Disable option.
 All of this is a lengthy process but can be cut short with a few hotkeys.
 MicSwitch tool does that trick.
 It can mute the microphone with a shortcut.

-Mute the Microphone with a shortcut
+Mute or Unmute Microphone in Windows 11/10 with a shortcut

 MicSwitch tool lets users mute or unmute their system microphone using a predefined system-wide hotkey.
 So, any program that uses a microphone can be stopped in an instant.